Blake Shelton Made A Hilarious Blunder During Home Performance With Gwen Stefani

 “Literally laughed out loud.
 Love you Blake an Gwen.
 Thank you,” a third person replied.

-The two-hour ACM Presents: Our Country special saw a huge array of country stars, including Carrie Underwood, Miranda Lambert, and Keith Urban, perform songs from their homes to replace the 2020 ACM Awards.
+The two-hour ACM Presents: Our Country special saw a huge array of country stars — including Carrie Underwood, Miranda Lambert, and Keith Urban — perform songs from their homes in place of the 2020 ACM Awards.

-The annual country music award show was set to take place in Las Vegas on April 5 but the event was postponed due to the pandemic.
-It will now go ahead on September 16.
+The annual country music award show was set to take place in Las Vegas on April 5, but the event was postponed due to the pandemic.
+The show will now go ahead on September 16.